Can Hindu mythology explain the structure of reality?

 The ascending path is sometimes seen as a stairway leading upward toward God realms.
 Hindu mythology holds there are 7 unique Heavenly realms or levels.

 Hell is sometimes seen as a very dark, hot place of pain and evil.
 Hindu Mythology holds there are 7 different hell realms.
 Each descending Hellish world demonstrates a deeper level of illusion and Godlessness.
+What are the levels?

 THE SEVEN HEAVENLY REALMS (LOKAS)